YuntianYT/SRMS/README.md

 ## Local Setup

-If you would like to run the project locally and see the results, use the following commands to install and run in dev enviroment:
+If you would like to run the project locally and see the results:

+1. Clone the repo: `git clone https://github.com/soyoutry/SRMS.git`
+2. Checkout to the directory: SRMS
+3. use the following commands to install and run in dev environment:

 ```bash
 yarn install